mamezou-tech/mamezou-tech-site/src/en/posts/nuxt3/nuxt3-develop-sample-app.md

 # Universal Rendering (Pre-rendering enabled: target->static) or Client-Side Rendering (SPA)
 npm run generate
-# Host under dist
+# Hosting under dist
 ```

 The UI displayed after deployment does not change regardless of the mode.

-For more details on rendering modes, please refer to the [previous article](/nuxt/nuxt3-rendering-mode/).
+For details on rendering modes, please refer to the [previous article](/nuxt/nuxt3-rendering-mode/).

 ## Summary

-Nuxt3 not only supports Vue3's Composition API but also features Auto Import and a faster platform, significantly improving DX (Developer Experience).
-These improvements are expected to contribute significantly to development velocity and product quality.
+Nuxt3 has significantly improved DX (Developer Experience) with the introduction of Vue3's Composition API, Auto Import, and a faster platform.
+These improvements are expected to significantly contribute to development velocity and product quality.

 In the next installment, we plan to look at Nuxt3's universal data fetching.